Dr Gracia Fellmeth

 Gracia Fellmeth is an NDPH Clinical Research Fellow based in the National Perinatal Epidemiology Unit (NPEU).

-Gracia studied Medicine and Medical Anthropology at University College London.
-Following Foundation Training in Dorset, UK, she undertook an MSc in Public Health at the London School of Hygiene and Tropical Medicine.
-She subsequently worked as a Specialty Registrar in Public Health within the Oxford School of Public Health, completing her training in 2015.
+Gracia studied medicine and medical anthropology at University College London.
+After completing foundation training in clinical medicine, she undertook an MSc Public Health at the London School of Hygiene and Tropical Medicine followed by specialist training in Public Health in Oxford.

-Migration and perinatal mental health in women from low- and middle-income countries: a systematic review and meta-analysis.
+Prevalence of perinatal anxiety in low- and middle-income countries: A systematic review and meta-analysis.

 Nielsen-Scott M. et al, (2022), J Affect Disord, 306, 71 - 79

 A Comparison of Three Measures to Identify Postnatal Anxiety: Analysis of the 2020 National Maternity Survey in England.

 Fellmeth G. et al, (2022), Int J Environ Res Public Health, 19